AbodHassam/JavaScript/JavaScript3/Week9/homework.md

 ### Part 4, optional
 Be creative!
 Create some cool/weird/quirky functionality of either the `createProduct` or the `createShoppingCart` factory function.

+## Feedback giving time!
+Find a student to give feedback using this site: https://hyf-peer-review.herokuapp.com/ The feedback should be given after the homework has been handed in preferably latest two days after.

+To help you get started we have created some ressources about giving feedback.
+Find them here: https://github.com/HackYourFuture-CPH/curriculum/tree/master/review

 ## Step 4: Hand in Homework:
 Go over your homework one last time: